-The primary principle governing the Commissioner's investment criteria is the security of his investments, although the yield or return on the investment is also a key consideration.
-Secondary to the satisfaction of the primary principle the Commissioner will also ensure: -
+The primary principle governing the PCC's investment criteria is the security of his investments, although the yield or return on the investment is also a key consideration.
+Secondary to the satisfaction of the primary principle the PCC will also ensure: - the adequacy of their security.

-• He has sufficient liquidity in its investments.
-For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed

-• He maintains a policy covering the categories of investment types it will invest in, and the criteria for choosing and monitoring counterparties and the adequacy of their security.
 This is set out below in the sections dealing with specified and non-specified investments.

+- There is sufficient liquidity in his investments.
+For this purpose he will set out procedures for determining the maximum periods for which funds may prudently be committed - He maintains a policy covering the categories of investment types he will invest in, and the criteria for choosing and monitoring counterparties and